About This Episode

 That’s an important historical background to today’s student protests, which are anti-war and anti-genocide, but they also have specific demands around disclosure and divestment.

-Is it common for American universities to have investments in companies that are complicit with the Israeli regime’s oppression of the Palestinian people?
+Is it common for American universities to have investments in companies that are complicit in the Israeli regime’s oppression of the Palestinian people?

 Samer Alatout 5:07

-I don’t know how many people recognize what, and how that investment happens, but each university has an endowment of some sort.
-The university has funds that come from gifts or profits from inventions. at the university.
-So those funds become huge at points.
-For example, my university has about 4 billion.
-Harvard, of course, has more than 50 billion.
-But in total, I think the largest 15 universities have about 320 billion in their endowments.
+I don’t know how many people recognize what that investment is and how it happens, but each university has an endowment of some sort.
+The university has funds that come from gifts or profits from inventions at the university.
+Those funds become huge at points.
+For example, my university has about $4 billion.
+Harvard, of course, has more than $50 billion.
+But in total, I think the largest 15 universities have about $320 billion in their endowments.

-And so what the universities do is that they invest those endowments in funds, right?
-In diversified kind of portfolios basically buying stocks in companies.
-And so usually these are hidden, but we don’t know where these stocks are, there is so much investment, for example, in Lockheed Martin or Hillwood, Packard or Motorola solutions and all of these provide aid to Israeli genocide and Israeli occupation.
+And so what the universities do is invest those endowments in funds — in diversified portfolios, basically buying stocks in companies.
+These are usually hidden; we don’t know where these stocks are.
+But there is so much investment, for example, in Lockheed Martin, or Hewlett-Packard, or Motorola Solutions — all of which provide support to Israeli genocide and Israeli occupation.

 Yara Hawari 8:32